rubik/pyg/docs/cmdline.rst

 Pyg should be used mostly from the command line, as it requires root's privileges to install and remove packages.

+On some systems (e.g. on \*nix systems), you may need root privileges to execute some commands such as :command:`install`, :command:`uninstall`,

 Installing
 ----------